Bhattidanda Women's Co-operative

-In Bhattidanda, the Trust is supporting an innovative project to help raise the economic status of the villagers and sustain the Himaljyoti Commmunity School.
+In Bhattidanda, the Trust supported an innovative project to help raise the economic status of the villagers and sustain Himaljyoti Commmunity School.

 Faced with the challenge of how to make the school self-sufficient when many families could not afford to pay school fees, the local women’s agricultural co-operative came up with an interesting solution.
 The idea was to buy buffalos for the poorest families, who would earn money from the sale of milk, manure and calves.
 From their earnings they would pay the school fees for one child and over a period of two years, repay the cost of the buffalo, thereby providing a revolving fund to help other families in the village.